 - Family status

-Your state may also have its own discrimination laws with additional protected classes.
+Your state may also have its own discrimination laws with additional protected classes during the application process.
 Take a look at your state labor law guide to get the full list in your area.

 Job-related questions only

 When determining what to include on your application, run each question through this test: “Can I prove that I have a job-related necessity for asking the question?”

 If for any reason, the EEOC reviews your employment form, they will examine the intent behind each question and how you use the information to determine if any discrimination is taking place.
 Take a look at your list of questions and make sure each one is absolutely necessary to determine the level of qualifications, skills, and job competence.
 Information like high school, previous employer, and full name is generally considered safe.

 It’s also a good idea to periodically review your application to avoid accidentally falling out of compliance with any new laws that might be put into place.

 If your job description prevents a certain class of employees from performing the job correctly or safely, you may have a case of Bona Fide Occupational Qualification (BFOQ).

 In other words, you are allowed to include certain questions that may otherwise be discriminatory if an applicant’s “religion, sex, or national origin is a bona fide occupational qualification reasonably necessary to the normal operation of that particular business or enterprise.”

 Here are a few examples that could be allowed: